 The best cryptocurrency to get paid in depends on individual preferences and needs.

-Many opt for stablecoins like USDC or USDT due to their price stability.
 Others prefer cryptocurrencies like Bitcoin (BTC) or Ethereum (ETH) for their investment potential and wider acceptance.

 How to pay employees in stablecoins?